 Originally, there was a simple formula for the data validation list in column B:

-Instead of a drop down arrow that doesn't work, we'll change the dependent drop down formula, and add the IF function.
-The revised formula will give users the option to select a World city, if they haven’t selected a country in column A.
+Instead of a drop-down arrow that does not work, we will change the dependent drop down formula, and add the IF function.
+The revised formula will give users the option to select a World city, if they have not selected a country in column A.

-On the Lists worksheet, there’s another range, named World, highlighted in the screen shot below.
+On the Lists worksheet, there is another range, named World, highlighted in the screen shot below.

 Just as you can use the IF function on the worksheet, you can use it in a data validation formula.

 For the dependent drop-down cells in column B, we’ll change the formula to the following:

 After this change to the data validation formula, if you click on a drop down arrow in column B, and no country is selected in column A, the list of world cities appears.

 How the IF Formula Works